sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 Create a list of numbers to check, between 2 and the primes limit, inclusively.

 while we still have numbers remaining in our list:
-    find the lowest number.
+    Find the lowest number.
 This will be a prime.
     Add the prime to our found primes list.
-    remove the prime from the numbers to check list.
+    Remove the prime from the numbers to check list.
-    find all the multiples of our prime between the prime and the primes limit we are checking up to.
+    Find all the multiples of our prime between the prime and the primes limit we are checking up to.
-    emove all these multiples of our prime from the remaining numbers to check list.
+    Remove all these multiples of our prime from the remaining numbers to check list.
 They are definitely not primes, since they have    our prime as a factor.
     Repeat until we have no more numbers in our remaining list.

 Calculate summary data.